Does Wood Expand In Heat? 4 Methods To Stop it

 3. Cover Up Furniture

 Cover up furniture and stop them from getting in contact with water to stop wood expansions.
-This is super important for outdoor furniture because they can expand in rain.
+This is super important for outdoor furniture because it can expand in rain.

 4. Use High-Quality Furniture